Children's Day: Australia

 Children's Week is an annual event celebrated in Australia during the fourth week in October, from the Saturday before Universal Children's Day to the following Sunday.
 Prior to 1977, Child Care Week was held in various Australian states and territories focusing on children in care or those in institutions.
 This event was held at different times throughout the year.
 In 1984, it was decided to coordinate a national week to include all children to align with Universal Children's Day.
 In 1996 it was decided to adopt a permanent theme, "A Caring World Shares", to celebrate the right of children to enjoy childhood.
 Organised events allow children to demonstrate their talents, skills and abilities.

 National Aboriginal and Torres Strait Islander Children's Day in Australia has been held each year, since 1988, on 4 August.
 This event was initially held against the backdrop of bicentennial year protests that obscured the importance of indigenous children.
 The 4 August had historically been the date Stolen Generation Aboriginal and Torres Strait Islander children who had been separated from their families without knowledge of their true birth dates would celebrate their birthday.
 Today, the day brings Elders, families and their children together to celebrate the strengths of First Nation's children and learn about the crucial impact that culture, family and community play in the life of every Aboriginal and Torres Strait Islander child.

 New Zealand

 In New Zealand, Children's Day is typically celebrated on the first Sunday in March.
 It honors children as a taonga (Maori for treasure), and is a day family can relax and share in activities to honor their children.
 In 2012, the focus was on peace and aroha (Maori for 'love').
 New Zealand has high rates of child abuse and family violence.
-The Government of New Zealand has recognized this as one of the most important issues for New Zealanders, with an event such as Children's Day helping to focus on the practice of sharing, loving and caring as well as honoring tamariki (Maori for 'children').
+The New Zealand Government has recognized this as one of the most important issues for New Zealanders, with an event such as Children's Day helping to focus on the practice of sharing, loving and caring as well as honoring tamariki (Maori for 'children').